aplteam/Tatin/docs/SemanticVersioning.md

 # Tatin and Semantic Versioning

-Tatin is based on the concept of Semantic Versioning (SemVer), so before we go into any details we first need to understand SemVer.
+Tatin is based on the concept of Semantic Versioning (SemVer), so before we go into any details, we first need to understand SemVer.

 ## Format